AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootSimulateVersionlessOptimisticLocking/README.md

 **Description:** This is a Spring Boot application that simulates a scenario that leads to an optimistic lock exception.
 So, running the application should end up with a Spring specific `ObjectOptimisticLockingFailureException` exception.

 **Key points:**\
-     - set up version-less optimistic lcocking mechanism\
+     - set up version-less optimistic locking mechanism\
      - rely on two concurrent threads that call the same a `@Transactional` method used for updating data

 -------------------------------